This post may contain affiliate links. Please read my disclosure policy.

 Chill the dough for 30 minutes.
 This step is optional, but recommended.
 If you don’t chill the dough, the cookies will spread just a little more and the dough will more sticky when rolling.

 Roll into balls and bake on the prepared baking sheet.
+Transfer to a wire rack to cool completely before frosting.

 To make the cream cheese frosting: